 21. The Times They Are A Changin’ – Odetta – The folk revival in Greenwich Village NYC in the late 50’s and early 60’s must have been an amazing scene.
 Among the youngsters that showed up to participate was one Bob Dylan.
 At least one archivist and historian says that Dylan was influenced by Leon Bibb.
 Bibb and Odetta appeared together on many performances during that period and in 1973, would both appear on stage at Carnegie Hall for the Freedomways celebration of Paul Robeson’s 75th birthday.

-22. Leon Bibb – Told My Captain – For many, Leon Bibb would have come into their living rooms through the regular the “hootenannies” that had grown from Seattle trade union meetings and spread across the country and were later shown on TV.
-The track here song itself is a negro chain gang song from the Lawrence Gellert collection.
-The songs in this album were recorded at two Hootenannies in New York City in the spring of 1954.
+22. Leon Bibb – Told My Captain – For many, Leon Bibb would have come into their living rooms through the regular the “hootenannys”.
+They had grown from Seattle trade union meetings and spread across the country and were later shown on ABC TV.
+Pete Seegar told NPR Fresh Air’s Terry Gross in 1984: “it was a second-rate vaudeville show.
+Some good folk music got played on the air, but there was an awful lot which was kept off the air.
+Why?
+Because it wasn’t cheerful, happy music.”
+The track here itself is a negro chain gang song from the Lawrence Gellert collection.
+The songs in this album were recorded at two Hootenannys in New York City in the spring of 1954.